 I’m Rebecca Jarvie-Gibbs, PR leader and entrepreneur.
 For nearly two decades, I’ve helped brands find their voice, shape stories that matter and connect with culture.
 I’ve always loved the work, but not always how I was working.

 For many years, I believed that stress was the cost of ambition.
 That being in demand, under pressure and always pushing harder meant I was doing it right.
-I wore burnout like a badge.
-If I was exhausted, I must be earning it.
+If I was exhausted, surely that must mean I’m on track.

 When full-blown burnout collided with the birth of my child, everything cracked open.
 I realised I’d been working against myself.
 Nineteen years in, I finally questioned the systems that told me I had to keep proving my worth.
 I realised it didn’t always have to feel so hard.